Subcritical epidemics on random graphs

 Let us move on to finite graphs that are non-regular.
 We focus on the contact process on random graphs with a given degree distribution.
-Let $\mu$ be a degree distribution and $G_n\sim \mathcal{G}(n,\mu)$ be a random graph with degree distribution $\mu$, assuming that there exists a unique giant component (for details, see Section \ref{subsubsec:rgprelim}).
+Let $\mu$ be a degree distribution and $G_n\sim \mathcal{G}(n,\mu)$ be the configuration model with degree distribution $\mu$, assuming that there exists a unique giant component (for details, see Section \ref{subsubsec:rgprelim}).
 Consider the contact process on $G_n$ where all vertices are initially infected.
-In \cite{BNNS}, it was shown that if $\E_{D\sim \mu} e^{cD}<\infty$ for some constant $c>0$, then there exist constants $0<\underline{\lambda}(\mu) \le\overline{\lambda}(\mu) <\infty$ such that the survival time $T_{\lambda,n}$ of the process, which is the first time the process reaches the all-healthy state, satisfies the following: \begin{enumerate} \item [(1)] For all $\lambda <\underline{\lambda}$, $T_{\lambda,n}\leq n^{1+ o(1)}$ \textsf{whp};
+In \cite{BNNS}, it was shown that if $\E_{D\sim \mu} e^{cD}<\infty$ {\footnote{Here, $\E_{D\sim \mu} f(D)$ denotes the expectation of $f(D)$ where $D$ is distributed according to $\mu$.}} for some constant $c>0$, then there exist constants $0<\underline{\lambda}(\mu) \le\overline{\lambda}(\mu) <\infty$ such that the survival time $T_{\lambda,n}$ of the process, which is the first time the process reaches the all-healthy state, satisfies the following: \begin{enumerate} \item [(1)] For all $\lambda <\underline{\lambda}$, $T_{\lambda,n}\leq n^{1+ o(1)}$ \textsf{whp};

 \item [(2)] For all $\lambda> \overline{\lambda}$, $T_{\lambda,n}\geq e^{\Theta(n)}$ \textsf{whp}. \end{enumerate}